13th INTERNATIONAL MEETING

 EVIDENCE ACROSS SPECIES AND BRAIN SCALES

-17:00 Maria Paternina (Spain) Brain neuroplasticity during gestation and postpartum period
+17:00 Maria Paternina (Spain) Brain plasticity during gestation and postpartum periods

 18:00 Deepak Srivastava (United Kingdom) Multi-omic analysis of sex specific effects of estradiol on neurodevelopment in human cerebral organoids